awesto/django-shop/docs/reference/search.rst

 .. |product-search-results| image:: /_static/product-search-results.png

+.. _reference/search-autocompletion-catalog:

 Autocompletion in Catalog List View
 ===================================

 As we have seen in the previous example, the Product Search View is suitable to search for any item in the product database.
 However, the site visitor sometimes might just refine the list of items shown in the catalog's list view.
-Here loading a new page which uses a completely different layout, may by inappropriate.
+Here, loading a new page which uses a layout able to render every kind of product and hence usually differs from the catalog's list layout, may by inappropriate.

-Instead, when someone enters some text into the search field, **django-SHOP** starts to narrow down the list of items in the Catalog List View by typing query terms into the search field.
+Instead, when someone enters some text into the search field, **django-SHOP** starts to narrow down the list of items in the catalog's list view by typing query terms into the search field.
 This is specially useful in situations where hundreds of products are displayed together on the same page and the customer needs to pick out the correct one by entering some search terms.

 To extend the existing Catalog List View for autocompletion, locate the file containing the urlpatterns, which are used by the apphook ``ProductsListApp``.
 In doubt, consult the file ``myshop/cms_apps.py``.

-To this file with urlpatterns add the following entry:
+This apphook names a file with urlpatterns.
+Locate that file and add the following entry:

 .. code-block:: python

 	from django.conf.urls import url
-	from shop.search.views import SearchView
+	from shop.search.views import CMSPageCatalogWrapper
-	from myshop.serializers import CatalogSearchSerializer
+	from myshop.serializers import CatalogSearchSerializer, ProductSummarySerializer

 	urlpatterns = [
-	    # previous patterns
-	    url(r'^search-catalog$', SearchView.as_view(
-	        serializer_class=CatalogSearchSerializer,
+	    url(r'^$', CMSPageCatalogWrapper.as_view(
+	        search_serializer_class=CatalogSearchSerializer,
+	        model_serializer_class=ProductSummarySerializer,
 	    )),
 	    # other patterns
 	]

-.. note:: Be careful that the regular expression for ``^search-catalog$`` is located *before* the
-	pattern used for the product's detail view; this usually looks like ``^(?P<slug>[\w-]+)$``.
+The view :class'`shop.search.views.CMSPageCatalogWrapper` is a functional wrapper around the catalog's products list view and the search view.
+Depending on weather the request contains a search query starting with ``q=<search-term>``, either the search view or the products list view is invoked.

+This wrapper is required because we typically want the search autocompletion to use the same URL as catalog's products list, and hence must route onto the same view class.
+However the search- and the catalog's list view classes have different bases and a completely different implementation, that this wrapper is required.

-The ``CatalogSearchSerializer`` used here is very similar to the ``ProductSearchSerializer`` we have seen in the previous section.
+The ``CatalogSearchSerializer`` used here is very similar to the ``ProductSearchSerializer``, we have seen in the previous section.
 The only difference is, that instead of the ``search_media`` field is uses the ``catalog_media`` field, which renders the result items media in a layout appropriate for the catalog's list view.
 Therefore this kind of search, normally is used in combination with